April 28, 2015

 George Kahn is a Vice President and Economist at the Federal Reserve Bank of Kansas City.
 In this capacity, he serves as an advisor to the Bank’s president and board of directors on monetary policy issues and conducts basic and applied research on issues of relevance to the Federal Reserve System.

 Mr. Kahn joined the Bank as an economist in 1982 and was promoted to the official staff in 1993.
 He received a B.A. degree from the University of North Carolina at Chapel Hill in 1978 and a Ph.D. degree in economics from Northwestern University in 1983.
 Mr. Kahn has taught economics at the University of British Columbia and has published articles on inflation and unemployment, potential economic growth, and monetary policy.
-He serves on the Board of Directors of the National Association for Business Economics and is a member of the American Economic Association.
+He is a member and former director of the National Association for Business Economics and a member of the American Economic Association.

 Economic Review Articles